eic/EICrecon/src/services/geometry/richgeo/README.md

 - `ACTS`:   track-projection planes
 - `IRT`:    optical surfaces for Indirect Ray Tracing

-`RichGeo_service` provides a JANA service for these bindings.
-The JANA-independent code is contained in `richgeo/`, which can either be built as an `EICrecon` plugin (using `richgeo/CMakeLists.txt`) or built as a standalone library for external usage (using your own build configuration).
+`RichGeo_service` provides a JANA service for these bindings, with `richgeo.cc` to define the plugin.
+All other source files are meant to be JANA-independent, and can either be built with this `richgeo` plugin or as a standalone library for external usage (using your own build configuration).
+The standalone capability is currently used for legacy Juggler support.